happyweijie/AuroraMart/auroramart/ADMIN_SETUP.md

 ### What Was Added:
 ✅ Admin logout functionality
-✅ 14 protected placeholder views for all admin features ✅ Placeholder template for under-construction pages
-✅ Updated all URL mappings
+✅ All admin features are fully implemented (ADM001-ADM015) ✅ Updated all URL mappings
 ✅ Fixed logout link in admin_base.html

-## 🔄 Next Steps (For Future Development)

-The placeholder views are ready to be implemented in future phases:
+## ✅ Implementation Status

+All admin features (ADM001-ADM015) are fully implemented:
-- Each view has the `@staff_required` decorator applied
+- All views have the `@staff_required` decorator applied
-- Each view has a descriptive URL and name
+- All views have descriptive URLs and names
-- Each view renders a professional placeholder page
-- The infrastructure is in place to add real functionality
+- All functionality is complete and tested

 ## 📝 Notes